-The placement of a replacement IOL, or intraocular lens, can be made more accurately with a laser-assisted procedure than with a manual procedure, which is an approximate placement.
+The placement of a replacement lens, intraocular lens, or IOL, can be made more accurately with a laser-assisted procedure than with a manual procedure, which is an approximate placement.

-It is important to be fully educated by your surgeon so that as the patient you can make the best medical, lifestyle and financial decisions.
+It is important to be fully educated by your surgeon so that as the patient you can make the best medical, lifestyle, and financial decisions.
 Your surgeon should take their time with you and answer all of your cataract surgery questions.
-Cataract surgery is done one eye at a time, so it may take a month of so to complete the process.
+Cataract surgery is performed on one eye at a time, so it may take a month or so to complete the process.
 Most patients can see an improvement in their vision in 1-2 days, with vision improving over the next couple of weeks.
 It’s important to be prepared and feel comfortable with your eye doctor throughout your experience.